 - How To Clean an Electric Kettle and Stovetop Kettle

 But today, we’re not talking about appliances; we’re talking about your actual kitchen.
 As a cleaning professional, I’ve amassed a lot of little cleaning secrets over the years.
 And as a homeowner and a mother, I have a lot of kitchen cleaning tips and tricks to share.
 So, here are my 10 kitchen cleaning secrets that will make cleaning and maintaining your kitchen a snap!

-The Eye-Level Test
+1. Use The Eye-Level Test

-To employ the eye-level test you need to get down to the same level as the surface that you’re cleaning.
-Once you’re down there, use light—whether it’s from a window or from an actual overhead light source—and maneuver it so you get an almost reflective view of the surface.
+To employ the eye-level test, you need to get down to the same level as the surface that you’re cleaning.
+Once you’re down there, use light—whether it’s from a window or from an actual overhead light source—and maneuver it, so you get an almost reflective view of the surface.
 Viewing a surface at eye-level with the light just so you’ll find all the little bits that you’ve missed.

-Removing Dinnerware Scratches
+2. Remove Dinnerware Scratches

 All you have to do is make a paste with a little water and the cream of tartar.
-You want it to be a pudding-like consistency, so be liberal with the cream of tartar.
+You want the paste to be a pudding-like consistency, so be liberal with the cream of tartar.
 Apply the paste onto the scratched surface and rub it in a circular motion with your finger or a cloth.

-Natural Stone Stain Remover
+3. Try Natural Stone Stain Remover

 Just this morning I got a DM on Instagram with someone asking: